skip to content

 More Information

-The MPhil in Architecture is a nine-month full-time or part-time research degree offering the opportunity for independent research under the supervision of a departmental member of staff.
-The qualification may count towards the entrance requirements for PhD study, however, applicants are advised that almost without exception students commence their MPhil studies with the intention of later applying to pursue a higher degree.
-Please note, that the degree does not 'convert' to a PhD; students wishing to later pursue a PhD must make a new application for PhD study.
+This MPhil is a nine-month full-time or part-time research degree offering the opportunity for independent research under the supervision of a departmental staff member.
+The qualification may count towards the entrance requirements for PhD study.
+However, applicants are advised that, almost without exception, students commence their MPhil studies intending to pursue a higher degree later.
+Please note that the degree does not 'convert' to a PhD; students wishing to pursue a PhD later must make a new application for PhD study.

 More Information